Joliet Dethatching Lawn Services

 Contact Joliet’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Joliet.
-The city’s municipal yard waste collection program typically operates from April through November, offering residents curbside pickup on designated days.
-Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, which must be separated as required.
-All yard waste must be placed in biodegradable paper bags—plastic bags are strictly prohibited—or in rigid containers not exceeding 32 gallons.
-Commercial contractors may be subject to additional fee structures and must comply with city permit requirements.
-For larger quantities, Joliet operates yard waste drop-off sites with specific hours of operation, and residents may need a permit or sticker for access.
-Always check the current schedule and guidelines before preparing materials for collection.
-For more information or to confirm collection days and accepted materials, contact: Joliet Department of Public Works
+The city operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
+Residents must use biodegradable paper bags—plastic bags are strictly prohibited—or rigid containers (usually up to 32 gallons) for curbside pickup.
+Commercial contractors may be subject to additional fee structures and must comply with bundling or bagging requirements.
+For those preferring to drop off yard waste, Joliet provides designated drop-off sites with specific operating hours, and resident permits or stickers may be required.
+Always check the current schedule and accepted materials list before preparing dethatched material for collection.
+For more information or to confirm collection days and drop-off site details, contact:

 150 W. Jefferson Street, Joliet, IL 60432